woslinux/.github/profile/readme.md

 # Welcome
-This is just a random repo.
+This is just a random organization.
 Nothing special lol.